-IOC’s Bach arrives in Tokyo; greeted by state of emergency
+Fans banned at Olympics; Tokyo under state of emergency

-Bach’s arrival comes just two weeks before the postponed Tokyo Olympics are set to open.
-The IOC and local organizers are attempting to hold the games during a pandemic despite opposition from the Japanese public and medical community.
+Just two weeks ago, organizers and the IOC allowed venues to be filled to 50% of capacity but crowds not to exceed 10,000.
+The state of emergency has forced a late turnaround, which was always an option if infections got worse.

-At a meeting with medical experts on Thursday, government officials proposed a plan to issue a state of emergency in Tokyo from next Monday through Aug.
-22. The Olympics are to begin on July 23 and close Aug.
-8.
+“We will have to consider the option of no spectators,” Marukawa said in opening remarks with the IOC and others as they went into meetings to discuss a ban on fans.

 The main focus of the emergency is a request for bars, restaurants and karaoke parlors serving alcohol to close.
 A ban on serving alcohol is a key step to tone down Olympic-related festivities and keep people from drinking and partying.
-Tokyo residents are expected to face stay-home requests and watch the Games on TV from home.
+Tokyo residents are expected to face stay-home requests and watch the games on TV from home.

 “How to stop people enjoying the Olympics from going out for drinks is a main issue,” Health Minister Norihisa Tamura said.

 The present state of emergency ends Sunday.
-Tokyo reported 920 new cases on Wednesday, up from 714 a week earlier.
-It was the 18th straight day of week-on-week increases, and was the highest total since 1,010 were reported on May 13.
+Tokyo reported 896 new cases on Thursday, up from 673 a week earlier.
+It’s the 19th straight day that cases have topped the mark set seven days prior.
+New cases on Wednesday hit 920, the highest total since 1,010 were reported on May 13.

-Fans from abroad were months ago banned from attending the Olympics.
-But just two weeks ago, organizers and the IOC decided to allow venues to be filled to 50% of capacity but crowds not to exceed 10,000.
-The state-of-emergency will force them to change plans again with a decision probably coming later on Thursday.
+The no-fan atmosphere will include the opening ceremony at the $1.4 billion National Stadium, which is traditionally the most watched event during the Olympics.

-The soaring cases are likely to mean that venues will be without any fans, although sponsors and others may have access.
-The no-fan atmosphere could include the opening ceremony at the $1.4 billion National Stadium.
+“It’s not too late.
+Cancel or postpone it,” said Yukio Edano, the head of the Constitutional Democratic Party of Japan, the largest opposition party to Suga’s LDP

 The uptick in infections has also forced the Tokyo city government to pull the Olympic torch relay off capital streets, allowing it to run only on remote islands off the Tokyo coast.
 It’s unclear how the torch will enter the stadium for the opening ceremony.

-“The infections are in their expansion phase and everyone in this country must firmly understand the seriousness of it,” Dr. Shigeru Omi, a top government medical adviser, told reporters.
+“The infections are in their expansion phase and everyone in this country must firmly understand the seriousness of it,” Dr. Shigeru Omi, a top government medical adviser, said.

 He urged authorities to quickly take tough measures ahead of the Olympics, with summer vacations approaching.

-Omi has repeatedly called for a ban on fans, and has said it’s “abnormal” to hold the Olympics during a pandemic.
+Omi has repeatedly called for a ban on spectators, and has said it’s “abnormal” to hold the Olympics during a pandemic.

 Separately, a government COVID-19 advisory panel met Wednesday and expressed concerns about the ongoing resurgence of the infections.